Home

 Did not get on at all.

-To stop the Scots from stealing the sheep
+To stop the Scots from stealing sheep

-The Romans built a big wall.
+The Romans built a wall.

 To the Newcastle in the east.

-Millions, at least
+Millions, at least.

-The Emperor was in charge of the work,
+The Emperor who was in charge,

-Hadrian was his name.
+(Hadrian was his name)

-But his wall gave him lasting fame.
+But the wall gave him lasting fame.

-It took a few years to build the wall,
+It took fifteen years to build it,

 Things took longer back then.

-They used hundreds of horses to pull the carts
+Hundreds of horses pulled the carts

-And thousands of working men.
+There were thousands of working men.

-Every so often they built forts and towers
+They built forts and towers as well

-So the soldiers could see any Scotsmen
+So the Romans could see the Scots

-The Romans stayed in Britain
+The Romans stayed in Britain for

-For hundreds of years, altogether.
+Hundreds of years, altogether.

 I wonder why they stayed so long?